Flip the bottle over.

 Where does your data go?

-Most free consumer AI tools use your conversations to improve their models unless you tell them not to.
+Most free consumer AI tools (think: your tomato sauces) use your conversations to improve their models unless you tell them not to.
 That means what you type can become training data for future versions of the AI.
 It's not sinister.
 But it's worth knowing and worth adjusting in your settings if it bothers you.

 Can you turn it off?